kebschulllab/Dissecting-Atlas-Registered-Tissue/tutorials/README.md

 ## Prepare for STalign

 The Section Processor Page (**Figure 4**) serves three functions: estimation of an affine transformation to map the atlas to the target section, annotation of landmark points, and adjustment of STalign parameters.
+Use the bottom slider to approximate the section in your 3D atlas that best matches the section.
+Use the three sliders on the right to adjust  rotation angles and translation values of the atlas to more closely match the slice.
+This is your initial "guess" for the alignment, and even if it's not perfect, it will greatly speed up on converging on a proper alignment.

-Use the four sliders to adjust the various rotation angles and translation values of this affine transform.
-Add landmark points by clicking corresponding landmarks on the target section image and the atlas image, then clicking “Add Point” in the top menu.
-Tune the parameters of STalign either at a high-level through the dropdown menu or in detail through the text entries.
+Next, add landmark points by clicking corresponding landmarks on the target section image and the atlas image, then clicking “Add Point” in the top panel.

+Finally, you can tune the parameters of STalign either at a high-level through the dropdown menu or in detail through the text entries.
+The slower transforms are generally more accurate.
+You can save these parameters by clicking "Save parameters for slice" in the bottom right.

+If you have multiple slices, you can navigate to the different slices using the "Target" panel on the top right, and initialize an alignment for each one.

 ![Section Processor Page](assets/section_processor.png)
 **Figure 4.
 Section Processor Page**